Forest Hill Park (Richmond, Virginia): Rhodes family

-In 1862, during the American Civil War (1860–1865) young Rhodes sold the property to Richard D. Mitchell, and the estate was eventually sold, in turn, to James and Charles Labott, and later to William H. Benson, who in 1871 sold it to a group of New York investors.
+In 1862, during the American Civil War, young Rhodes sold the property to Richard D. Mitchell.
+The estate was eventually sold, in turn, to James and Charles Labott, and later to William H. Benson, who in 1871 sold it to a group of New York investors.

 Amusement park

 In 1889, the former Rhodes property was sold to the Southside Land and Improvement Co., and became a terminus for the Forest Hill trolley, part of one of the first successful trolley systems in the United States.
 The Virginia Passenger and Power Company (later VEPCO, now Dominion Energy) took over the enterprise in 1925.

 To attract passengers to the countryside, the Rhodes residence was converted into a trolley terminus, complete with wrap-around porch and belfry, and an elaborate turn-of-the-20th-century amusement park was built on the grounds, complete with carousel, roller coaster, fun house, dance hall, penny arcade, and golf course, as well as bath house, swimming area, and boat lake in the former quarry pond.
 The park remained a popular Richmond attraction until it closed in 1932, due to the economic constraints of the Great Depression.